 The map is updated daily and draws on county- and state-wide case reports (aggregated by The New York Times and The Atlantic, respectively) and adds an “ascertainment bias” to account for the fact that many cases are probably unreported or unknown.
 Weitz launched the map with a default ascertainment bias of 10, assuming that case numbers were 10 times higher than recorded.
 He has since switched the default to 5, as testing has become more widely available.
 A moveable slider lets users track how the risk of encountering an infected individual grows as group size increases.
 As of Nov.
 23, if you were to attend an event with 10 people in New York City, the map predicts (using an ascertainment bias of 5) that you would have a 10 percent risk of encountering someone infected with COVID-19.
 For an event with 50 people, the risk rises to 40 percent; for 100 people, 64 percent; and for 500 people, 99 percent.

 Weitz and his colleagues published a paper on their work in Nature Human Behaviour in early November.
 They have expanded the map to include data from several European countries, and plan to add more countries.
-Meanwhile, as rates of infection continue to flare across the United States, Weitz says the site has attracted 2 million visitors between Nov.
-11 and Nov.
-16 alone — nearly as many as it had received over the previous five months combined.
+Meanwhile, as rates of infection continue to flare across the United States, Weitz says the site has attracted 7 million visitors since its launch.
 To Weitz, the popularity of the site suggests a major opportunity for governments to improve the way they communicate with their constituents.
 “My hope is that … [a tool like this] becomes part of an improved, rapid, and localized public-health response that [is] institutionalized at the state and federal levels,” he says.